SushiLab/IMB_Amplicon_Pipeline/README.md

 # 16S pipeline from the Sunagawa Lab
 ### Important updates
-- "blacklist" is now called "blocklist"
+- "blacklist" is now called "blocklist".
 - The new added UPARSE function can take a few hours to run depending on data size.
-Credit to [@cmfield](https://github.com/cmfield) for the code.
+- There is now more documentation in the code and in the readme.
 - We added new options to the config file:
   - Forward and reverse primer sequences, in case you don't have a primers file
   - Reference sequence file for the usearch rule